bclynch/pomb-old/README.md

 #### Other

-- Validation on create juncture modal
 - Figure out imgsrc for responsive choice on which size image to display on cards + posts (mostly for the primary photos since those ones have lots of options)
-- Admin page to change certain types of things like hero banner, highlighted posts, or grid design
-- Auth validation for certain routes to check logged in state (post create, favorites, profile, etc)
-- Would like to add some tracking measures.
-Similar to gizmodo can display views, favs, and comments on posts
-    - Google analytics required as well https://github.com/angulartics/angulartics2

 #### Analytics